 Our legal transcription rates range between $1.50 and $5.00 per audio minute.
 Prices fall into three classifications (A, B, or C) based on the turnaround time, number of speakers, and the audio quality.

 Most legal transcriptions fall into either B or C because they have three or more speakers, typically using complex legal words and phrases requiring legal experience to transcribe correctly.

 The most common legal transcription request we receive is for 6-10 business days turnaround time, with 4+ speakers, and verbatim which costs $2.75 per audio minute.

-How Long Will It Take to Get Your Court Transcript Completed?
+How Long Will It Take to Get Your Court Transcripts Completed?

 Standard rates apply to transcripts returned in three to five business days.
 If you require expedited service, we can complete your transcript in one to two business days.

-Many court reporting firms have standard turnaround times of 30 days, so be aware that they can take much longer than a legal transcription company like Transcription Outsourcing.
+Many court reporting firms have standard turnaround times of 30 days, so be aware that they can take much longer than a legal transcription company like Ditto Transcripts.